109: Project Moonbase

 Hey, it’s Bob Newhart. –No, it’s Bob Hope. –It’s Toody and Muldoon.
 Ooh, ooh!

-Bob Newhart is a comedian and actor.
+Bob Newhart (1929-2024) was a comedian and actor.
 In the 1960s, he had a series of best-selling comedy albums, including The Button-Down Mind of Bob Newhart.
 In the 1970s, the sitcom The Bob Newhart Show aired on CBS for six seasons.
 In the ‘80s, Newhart aired for eight seasons on CBS.
 An attempt to rule the ‘90s with another sitcom on CBS didn’t fare as well, as Bob barely lasted a season and a half.
 Comedian Bob Hope (1903-2003) appeared in films with crooner Bing Crosby and in many television specials, often related to his service with the United Services Organization (USO), a tradition that began in World War II and continued through Korea, Vietnam, and the Persian Gulf Wars.
 The “Ooh, ooh!” is a reference to comedian Joe Ross (1914-1982), who starred in sitcoms such as The Phil Silvers Show and Car 54, Where Are You?
 His shtick usually involved grunting “Ooh!
 Ooh!” before he called on someone or said what he was thinking.
 On Car 54 (1961-1963), Ross played Officer Gunther Toody; his partner was Officer Francis Muldoon (played by Fred Gwynne).

 Look at that, the fondue set of the future.